kavyasreedhar/sreedhar-xgcd-hardware-ches2022/README.md

 ## FPGA Synthesis, Place and Route

-We use Vivado 2019.2 and provide scripts with mflowgen (please see Physical Design section above for more information on mflowgen).
+We use Vivado 2019.2 (`module load vivado/2019.2`) and provide scripts with mflowgen (please see Physical Design section above for more information on mflowgen).

 To run synthesis, place, and route for Design (1):